Characterizing Truthful Multi-Armed Bandit Mechanisms: Truthfulness characterization

-Let us argue that the non-degeneracy assumption in Theorem~\ref{thm:characterization-k-non-scalefree} is indeed necessary.
-To this end, let us present a simple deterministic mechanism $(\A,\mathcal{P})$ for two agents that is truthful and normalized, such that the allocation rule $\A$ is pointwise monotone, scale-free and yet \emph{not} weakly separated.
-(The catch is, of course, that it is degenerate.)
-There are only two rounds.
+\begin{claim} There exists a deterministic mechanism $(\A,\mathcal{P})$ for two agents that is truthful and normalized, such that the allocation rule $\A$ is pointwise monotone, scale-free and yet \emph{not} weakly separated. \end{claim}

+\begin{proof} There are only two rounds.
 Agent $1$ allocated at round 1 if and only if $b_1\geq b_2$.
 Agent $1$ allocated at round $2$ if $b_1 > b_2$ or if $b_1=b_2$ and $\rho_1(1)=1$; otherwise agent 2 is shown.
 This completes the description of the allocation rule.
 To obtain a payment rule $\mathcal{P}$ which makes the mechanism normalized and truthful, consider an alternate allocation rule $\A'$ which in each round selects agent $1$ if and only if $b_1\geq b_2$.
 (Note that $\A' = \A$ except when $b_1 = b_2$.)
-Use Theorem~\ref{thm:characterization-k-non-scalefree} for $\A'$ to obtain a normalized truthful mechanism $(\A', \mathcal{P}')$, and set $\mathcal{P} = \mathcal{P}'$.
-The payment rule $\mathcal{P}$ is well-defined since the observed clicks for $\mathcal{P}$ and $\mathcal{P}'$ coincide unless $b_1=b_2$, in which case both payment rules charge $0$ to both players.
+Use Theorem~\ref{thm:main-characterization} for $\A'$ to obtain a normalized truthful mechanism $(\A', \mathcal{P}')$, and set $\mathcal{P} = \mathcal{P}'$.
+The payment rule $\mathcal{P}$ is well-defined since the observed clicks for $\mathcal{P}$ and $\mathcal{P}'$ coincide unless $b_1=b_2$, in which case both payment rules charge $0$ to both agents.
 The resulting mechanism $(\A, \mathcal{P})$ is normalized and truthful because the integral in~\refeq{eq:Myerson-characterization} remains the same even if we change the value at a single point.
-It is easy to see that the allocation rule $\A$ has all the claimed properties; it fails to be non-degenerate because round $t$ is influential only when $b_1=b_2$.
+It is easy to see that the allocation rule $\A$ has all the claimed properties; it fails to be non-degenerate because round $t$ is influential only when $b_1=b_2$. \end{proof}